 The Mineral Point Library Archives is an excellent place to find information on a house or building within Mineral Point.
 Whether for your building restoration plan or just out of curiosity, the MPLA may be able to give you documents or photographs that help to tell a building's story.

 Begin by finding the current street address for the property you are researching.
-(At the moment, the Archives is closed to in-person research.)
-Then, the Archives staff can check the following:
+It is also helpful to have a property description - see your deed or mortgage papers.
+Then, the Archives staff will help you check the following:

 - The City of Mineral Point property tax assessment rolls from 1847 to 2002.
 This will give you a timeline of the property owners and possibly the date when the building was constructed.

 - The Photograph Database of scanned photographs sorted by street address as well as a search of the photographs yet to be scanned.

 - The files of House & Building Histories are sorted by street name and address.

 - The Intensive Survey of the Historic District done in 1982 includes numerous details on buildings and is sorted by street and address.